sadikuzzamantarek/Smart-Campus-Assistant-Platform/README.md

 Think of this platform as:

-> _"A one-stop digital campus — where students can check their schedule, read notices, ask an AI chatbot, get assignment reminders, and attend events — all from a single platform."_
+> _"A one-stop digital campus, where students can check their schedule, read notices, ask an AI chatbot, get assignment reminders, and attend events, all from a single platform."_

 **Hackathon Theme:** `Smart Campus Assistant Platform`